divaibhav/Practice-Questions/Loop-Practice/Loop-Practice.md

       5 factorial => 5 * 4 * 3 * 2 * 1 => 120
    ```

-5. Write a program that checks if a given number N is prime if yes print number N is prime number otherwise print number
+5. Write a program that checks if a given integer inputNumber is prime number, if yes print inputNumber is prime number
-   N is not a prime number.
+   otherwise print inputNumber
-   Accept the number N from user.
+   is not a prime number.
+Accept the inputNumber from user.

 6. Write a program to print the first N numbers in the Fibonacci sequence.
 Accept the number N from user.
    Constrain N >= 0 and N <= 20. (keep value of N small. )